SyedAffan10/WeatherBot-AI/README.md

-Here's the updated `README.md` with the demo image included:

 ## WeatherBot AI: GPT-Powered Weather Information Tool 🌦️

-This project is a **Streamlit-based web app** that uses **OpenAI's GPT-4** and the **Visual Crossing Weather API** to provide weather information based on user input.
+This project is a **Streamlit-based web app** that uses **OpenAI's GPT-4o** and the **Visual Crossing Weather API** to provide weather information based on user input.
 The app leverages **function calling**, a cutting-edge feature of OpenAI's GPT-4, to interpret natural language queries and fetch relevant weather data.

 ![Demo Image](demo_image.png)